Introduction:

 The Visit:

-Here you can find a small visitor center and many picnic options, some are near the creek and most are on higher ground.
+Here you can find a small visitor center and many picnic area options, some are near the creek and most are on higher level.

 From this end of the trail you need to hike back.

-a 1/4 of a mile before the Loop Trail ends there is additional trail on your left that is heading into the forest (Tony look trail).
+You start the same as in the lake out and back hike, a 1/4 of a mile before the Loop Trail ends there is another trail on your left that is heading into the forest (Tony look trail).

 This single-track trail is heading south, viewing the lake from above.